 We focus on the individual person and believe in the importance of empowering survivors to overcome the trauma of abuse and move forward in their lives.

 Who we are

-Established in 1999, founded by a survivor of clergy abuse, we are a dedicated team of experts and counsellors with over 21 years’ knowledge, experience and expertise specialising in the long-term recovery of adults and children who have a lived experience and survived sexual abuse and violence.
+Established in 1999, founded by a survivor of clergy abuse, we are a dedicated team of experts, counsellors and trainees with over 2 decades knowledge, experience and expertise specialising in the long-term recovery of adults and children who have a lived experience and survived sexual abuse and violence.

 We understand the trauma and long-term effects of sexual violence and child sexual abuse.
 Some of the professionals who work with us have a lived experience of sexual abuse.

 One in Four is active in supporting the post-traumatic recovery of survivors by providing counselling, supporting them through the criminal justice system and in improving the professional and public understanding of how sexual abuse impacts lives through prevention for young people in schools and training and resources for professionals working with survivors.

 It is now widely reported that we are only seeing the tip of the iceberg of sexual abuse.